need4swede/wiki-go/data/documents/settings/device-overrides/document.md

 last-used values.

-An iPhone-only setting can be kept on an iPhone even though it has no effect on Apple TV.
+An iPhone-only setting can be kept on an iPhone even though it has no effect on other device types.
 The preference remains part of the synchronized profile unless you override it.

-## Settings Recovery After an Upgrade

-When an existing installation first upgrades to the newer settings-sync system, Neptune compares its earlier local settings with the cloud backup.
-In the uncommon case where it cannot safely determine which copy should win, cloud settings become active and **Settings Recovery** appears under **Backup and Restore**.

-Choose **Review Which Settings to Keep**, then select:

-- **Keep Cloud Settings** to keep the settings currently in use
-- **Keep This Device’s Earlier Settings** to restore the retained local copy

-Restoring the earlier copy makes it this device's current synchronized configuration, so those values can update your other devices.
-This recovery choice is separate from Device Overrides and normally appears only once.

 ## Troubleshooting